What Is Charged-Off Debt?: How it Affects Your Credit

 Paying a charged off account may:

-• Reduce ongoing collection activity
+• Reduce collection contact

 Credit Monitoring After a Charge Off

-• Confirm accurate reporting
+• Confirm that balances and dates are accurate

 How Charge Offs Affect Your Financial Future